11 Jul 9 Key Questions When Choosing an Investor to Purchase Your Home

 So you’re looking for an investor to purchase your home – but where to begin?1

 Let’s start with an obvious one – EXPERIENCE.
-How many years of experience buying houses does your potential investor have?
+How many years of experience buying houses does your potential investor have?2

 Who wants to hassle with a large national firm that doesn’t know the St. Louis from a hole in the wall?
 Is your potential investor with a local firm?3

-A huge pro to selling your home to an investor is that investors don’t need to wait for financing and therefor can wrap up deals faster than traditional buyers.
+A huge pro to selling your home to an investor is that investors don’t need to wait for the financing and therefore can wrap up deals faster than traditional buyers.
 One question still remains – Has your potential investor extended a CASH offer on your house?